Procellariiformes

 • Diomedeidae (albatrosses)

-Genus-level phylogeny of extant Procellariiformes according to the results of Estandía et al. (2021), with the distribution of each family being indicated by the colour-code used throughout this website (see Distribution code).
+Genus-level phylogeny of extant Procellariiformes according to the results of Estandía et al. (2021), with the distribution of each family being indicated by the colour-code used throughout this website (Distribution code).
 Note that the four genera of Hydrobatidae recognised here may also be united in the broader genus Hydrobates

 Estandía A, Chesser RT, James HF, Levy MA, Ferrer Obiol J, Bretagolle V, González-Solís J, and Welch AJ (2021), Substitution rate variation in a robust procellariiform seabird phylogeny is not solely explained by body mass, flight efficiency, population size or life history traits, bioRxiv (pdf)